 However, if the defaulter stopped the payment by any means, this can also be treated as dishonour.
 Take the help of any high court lawyer in Chandigarh to file the case in a Magistrate’s court.

-• The aftermath
+• The Aftermath

 Sometimes, the defaulter appeal in lower courts.
 In these cases, out-of-the-court settlements are very common.
 Ask for legal help from the best advocates in Chandigarh to get the right idea for your own case.

 In addition, you can also file a case of cheating under Section 420 of the penal code.
-Understanding the severity of the act of dishonouring a cheque is the key to get justice done for your harassment.
+Understanding the severity of the act of dishonoring a cheque is the key to get justice done for your harassment.